 Staff Grievance Resolution Policy

-For the purposes of this policy a grievant may include: bona fide officers, members of the faculty, employees whether full-time, part-time, permanent, or casual; independent contractors engaged by the College, voluntary workers and others engaged under College authority; bona fide visitors and persons who are applying for or expressing interest in College employment, volunteer worker roles, or admission to an association or society conducted under College auspices; and members of the Council.
+For the purposes of this policy a grievant may include: bona fide officers, members of the faculty, employees whether full-time, part-time, permanent, or casual; independent contractors engaged by AC, voluntary workers and others engaged under AC authority; bona fide visitors and persons who are applying for or expressing interest in AC employment, volunteer worker roles, or admission to an association or society conducted under AC auspices; and members of the Council.

-AC is committed to ensuring that all staff have a positive relationship with the College, other staff members, and students.
+AC is committed to ensuring that all staff have a positive relationship with AC, other staff members, and students.
 When issues relating to employment arise, AC is committed to the following principles: